 Education

-A good education is one of the surest pathways to economic mobility.
-But poverty hinders educational attainment; roughly 1 in 8 NYC public school students experience homelessness.
+A good education is one of the surest pathways to economic mobility, but poverty hinders educational attainment.
 That’s why Robin Hood funds efforts to create higher-quality learning experiences for all students.

 By the Numbers